akashpg1996/BAH_FPS_CODE/README.md

 # Hello Python App

-This is a simple Python application that prints "Hello, World!" to the console.
+This is a Python application that samples molecular configurations using the BAH and FPS algorithms.

 ## Project Structure